Skip to content

 The Davis-Bacon Act applies to federally funded construction projects and requires contractors to pay workers a prevailing wage based on local wage rates.
 The Davis-Bacon law ensures that construction workers are fairly compensated on government-funded projects.

-Employers working on federal contracts must check the local prevailing wage and ensure payroll meets or exceeds the required amount.
+Employers working on federal contracts must check the local prevailing wage and confirm payroll meets or exceeds the required amount.
 Businesses must submit certified payroll reports to prove compliance.
 They lose their government contracts or face penalties if they fail to follow Davis-Bacon wage requirements.
-For example, a construction company working on a government highway project must ensure its workers are paid the legally required hourly rate based on their location.
+For example, a construction company working on a government highway project must confirm its workers are paid the legally required hourly rate based on their location.

 6. State and local wage laws